JoshJers' Ramblings

 Network Gaming’s Most Wanted #3 – Bandwidth

 Ah, bandwidth.
 There’s no point in having a low-latency connection between two systems if the game requires too much bandwidth for the connection to keep up.
-Because the Xbox Live bandwidth requirement is 8KB/s (that’s kilobytes), that became my goal as well.
+Because the Xbox Live bandwidth requirement is 8KB/s (that’s kilo_bytes_), that became my goal as well.

 This is where I overengineered my system a bit.
 I was estimating, as a worst case, an average of 10 collisions per frame.
 With packet header overhead, voice headset data, and everything, with 8 frames worth of data in each packet, I expected to be just BARELY below the 8KB/s limit.